-FHIR®, or Fast Healthcare Interoperability Resources, provides a lightweight REST-based access layer for standard HL7-defined data models.
+FHIR, or Fast Healthcare Interoperability Resources, provides a lightweight REST-based access layer for standard HL7-defined data models.
 If you'd like to get a dedicated OAuth2 client id for testing patient facing apps using the common clinical data set of FHIR resources in the sandbox, set up a new application using MyApps.
-Additional APIs and FHIR resources are available through the App Orchard program.
+Additional APIs, FHIR resources, and technical documentation are available through the App Orchard program.

 Medication + MedicationOrder + MedicationStatement

 explore the spec